-7-6 These essays offer a reasonable analysis of Wilbur's use of poetic elements to convey how the speaker describes the juggler and what that description reveals about the speaker.
-They are less thorough or less precise in their analysis of Wilbur's description of the juggler and what it reveals about the speaker, and their analysis of Wilbur's use of poetic elements is less thorough or convincing.
+7-6 These essays offer a reasonable analysis of how the relationship between music and the speaker's complex memories of her family is conveyed through elements such as imagery, form, and tone.
+They are less thorough or less precise in their discussion of how the relationship between music and the speaker's complex memories of her family is conveyed through elements such as imagery, form, and tone.
+Their analysis of the relationship and the use of elements is less thorough or convincing.
 These essays demonstrate the writer's ability to express ideas clearly, making references to the text, although they do not exhibit the same level of effective writing as the 9-8 papers.
 Essays scored a seven (7) present better-developed analysis and more consistent command of the elements of effective composition than do essays scored a six (6).